Honglei-Cong/documents/tendermint/p2p/mconnection.md

 recvRoutine reads PacketMsgs and reconstructs the message using the channels 'recving' buffer.
 After a whole message has been assembled, it is pushed to OnReceive()

-Blocks depending on hwo the connection is throttled.
+Blocks depending on how the connection is throttled.
 Otherwise, it never blocks.

 ```
 func (c *MConnection) recvRoutine() {